ba305/Datathon-Reviewer-Instructions/README.md

 ![GitHub Logo](screenshots/reviewer3.png)

-5. Leave your review by answering the questions
+5. Leave your review by answering the questions.
+After you submit, you can also edit your review, by selecting "Edit Review" on the same page